mscwilson/mscwilson.github.io/_posts/2021-02-01-walkthrough-chitter-orm.md

   end
 end
 ```
+NB the encrypted passwords must be saved into a column called "password_digest" to use the user.authenticate method.

 Again, run the `rake db:migrate` for both environments.

 Then I wanted to change the column in posts table to be a user_id foreign key instead of the string "author_name".
 Another migration file.